leighsmith/midisport-macos/README.md

        publicly available (and now very old) MIDI device driver example code.

-    2. A firmware downloader which downloads to the EZUSB 8051 compatible microcontroller within the MIDISPORT devices the firmware to transmit and receive to and from MIDI and USB ports on the devices.
+    2. A firmware downloader which downloads to the EZUSB 8051 compatible microcontroller within the MIDISPORT devices, the firmware to transmit and receive to and from MIDI and USB ports on the devices.

     3. Some very simple, and now fairly obsolete, MacOS X CoreMIDI client code to test